BettercareHealth/bettercare/mmh/mmh-3.md

 *	She has thoughts of harming others
 *	She is psychotic.

 *The mother does not appear to be in any danger of harming herself or others and does not require emergency mental health care.
 There are a number of organisations in your area which offer services.
-These include a drug rehabilitation centre, a social worker, an HIV counsellor, a church choir and a mothers’ group who grow vegetables.*
+These include a drug rehabilitation centre, a social worker, an HIV counsellor, a church choir and a group of mothers who grow vegetables.*

 ### 5. Which of these do you think would be appropriate referrals for this mother?